 The Division of Student Affairs at Binghamton University offers a limited number of assistantships each academic year to graduate students enrolled in the Student Affairs Administration Program.
 Graduate students that are interested in applying for available assistantships should complete the official Division of Student Affairs Application for Graduate Assistantship and apply by February 1st (for highest priority) unless noted otherwise.
 Prospective students interested in available graduate assistantships must indicate their interest when completing the official Graduate School Admissions Application to receive full consideration.
-Questions may be directed to LeAnne Kocak, Student Affairs Administration Secretary, at firstname.lastname@example.org or (607) 777-9219.
+You must be a full time student to qualify for a graduate assistantship position.
+If you are a conditional/provisional admit or you are on probabtion, you are not eligible to obtain a graduate assistantship position.
+Questions may be directed to LeAnne Kocak, Student Affairs Administration Secretary, at email@example.com or (607) 777-9219.

-Click Here to view a complete listing of available Graduate Assistantships with application instructions.
+Click Here to view a complete listing of available Graduate Assistantships with application and instructions.

 Students will be permitted to register for the internship experience only after they have fully matriculated into the program, completed the 15 credit-hour student affairs core curriculum, obtained a grade-point average of B or better, and submitted a completed Internship Proposal with signatures indicating approval by the site supervisor where they intend to work and their faculty adviser.
 While the time equivalents (156 clock hours) are the basis for these options, the intent here is to afford students who may be working and attending school simultaneously flexibility in their scheduling options.
 The final product for the internship experience will be a written report outlining aspects of the student's learning experience based on the objectives identified in the Internship Proposal.